ytdl-org/youtube-dl/README.md

     sudo chmod a+rx /usr/local/bin/youtube-dl

 Windows users can [download a .exe file](https://yt-dl.org/latest/youtube-dl.exe) and place it in their home directory or any other location on their [PATH](http://en.wikipedia.org/wiki/PATH_%28variable%29).

-OS X users can install **youtube-dl** with [Homebrew](http://brew.sh/).

-    brew install youtube-dl

-You can also use pip:

-    sudo pip install youtube-dl

 Alternatively, refer to the developer instructions below for how to check out and work with the git repository.
 For further options, including PGP signatures, see https://rg3.github.io/youtube-dl/download.html .